- Cancer Information

 When you have recovered from treatment, you can be fitted for a permanent prosthesis.
-You may need to wait up to two months after surgery and for six weeks after radiotherapy to give the skin and other tissue time to heal.
-However, every woman is different so check with your surgeon or breast care nurse about how long you need to wait.
+You may need to wait up to two months after surgery and for six weeks after radiation therapy to give the skin and other tissue time to heal.
+Every woman is different so check with your surgeon or breast care nurse about how long you need to wait.

 My Care Kit

 Breast Cancer Network Australia (BCNA) provides a free bra and temporary soft form for women who have recently had breast cancer surgery.
 The bra is designed to be worn immediately after surgery.
 It has seams that avoid pressure on scars, and extra hooks and eyes to adjust the bra for any swelling.
+It can also be done up from the front or back, making fastening easier.
 To order a My Care Kit, speak to your breast care nurse.

 Download a PDF booklet on this topic.